qkzk/fm/development.md

 #### Changelog

 - [ ] plugin system
+  menus are insteresting but requires too much change.
+What I want to do requires to move/duplicate a lot of code and I don't like it.

+  previewer plugins :
+  - plugin.name() -> String,
+  - plugin.extensions() -> String ("jpg png gif")
+  - plugin.preview(path) -> Vec<String>

   - [x] echo
   - [x] load a plugin from its name & lib.so address
   - [x] execute methods